kaikōura gecko of steep coastal cliffs and boulder fields

 - At Risk - Declining

-The Kaikoura Gecko is the hidden gem of the eastern coast, defined by a range that is limited to the hills around Kaikoura.
-At six to eight centimetres in length, it is a small gecko, with grey to brown colouration and darker bands and spots that provide camouflage among the rocks.
-The belly is pale cream, and the eyes are large and dark, adapted for night vision.
+The Kaikoura coast is rugged.
+The hills are steep.
+Mokopirirakau sp. does not mind.
+At six to eight centimetres in length, it is a small gecko.
+Grey to brown colouration features darker bands and spots that provide camouflage among rocks.
+Belly is pale cream.
+Eyes are large and dark, adapted for night vision.
 A gecko that wears the colours of the coast.

 This is a gecko of the coastal hills.
-The Kaikoura Gecko is found only in the Kaikoura region, in rocky outcrops, coastal cliffs, and native scrublands.
-It is a nocturnal species, hiding under rocks and bark during the day, emerging at night to hunt insects.
+Found only in the Kaikoura region, in rocky outcrops, coastal cliffs, and native scrublands.
+A nocturnal species, hiding under rocks and bark during the day.
+Emerging at night to hunt insects.
 A lizard that lives where the land meets the sea.
+Tolerant of salt spray and windy conditions.
+Confined to northeastern coast of South Island.

-Biologically, the Kaikoura Gecko is a viviparous species, giving birth to live young.
-Females produce one or two offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Biologically, the Kaikoura Gecko is viviparous, giving birth to live young.
+Females produce one or two offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
 A slow return.
 A long wait.